SzybkiSasza/proxify-class/examples/README.md

 This folder contains example usages of `proxify-class` and serves as a starting point for using the library in real situations.

+Examples are mostly kept as simple as possible, only to underline some common concepts and problems that the library could solve.

 ## Example versions

 Examples are divided into two versions - one written using `ES6` features and another ones using `ES5`.